Hylke1982/devops-experience-workshop/exercise-04/README.md

 ## Steps to create the first build job

-- Goto the directory where the TDDTrainingApplication is checked out, and also if the current branch is 'devops'
+- Goto the directory where the TDDTrainingApplication is checked out, and also if the current branch is 'devops-experience-workshop'
 ```
 # To view current branch
 git status